 A three stage progression of overstory treatment types is recommended for patches within a stand.
 First, some patches can be managed to maximize volume growth in the overstory for one or more stand entries with light thinning from below treatments that keep stocking levels over 275 SDI.
-Although some regeneration may establish after these light thinning entries, it should not be a primary treatment objective as regeneration establishment will be a focus of the second stage.
+Although some regeneration may establish after these light thinning entries, it should not be a treatment objective as regeneration establishment will be a focus of the second stage.
 In this second stage, the overstory should be opened up enough (150-275 SDI) for regeneration to establish and maintain at an average vigor of class two.
 Depending on stand conditions and the objectives of the landowner, overstory trees can be removed across all diameter classes or from below, and small gaps can be created.
-These two cohort patches can be maintained for several stand entries by progressively reducing overstory density towards 150 SDI which will allow the regeneration to keeping growing, albeit slowly, and maintain its release potential.
-Depending on how vigorous the regeneration cohort is, the patch should be moved to the third stage once the regeneration is between 5-10m in height.
-In this stage, overstory SDI should be reduced below 150 to provide enough light for regeneration to grow vigorously and recruit into the overstory.
-To maximize growth of the regeneration cohort, all the overstory trees should be removed in one entry.
+These two cohort patches can be maintained for several stand entries by progressively reducing overstory density towards 150 SDI which will allow the regeneration cohort is, the patch should be moved to the third stage once the regeneration is between 5-10m in height.

+In the third stage, overstory SDI should be reduced below 150 to provide enough light for regeneration to grow vigorously and recruit into the overstory.
+To maximize growth of the regeneration cohort, all the overstory trees in the patch should be removed in one entry.
 If a multi-layered canopy is a management goal, however, the overstory can be removed over several stand entries and some overstory trees can be indefinitely retained for long term structure.
-Clumped retention, rather than dispersed retention, should be used as it provides more micro-sites with high light levels for the same amount of overstory SDI (Lieffers et al. 1999, Drever and Lertzman 2003) and thus uses growing space more efficiently.
+Clumped retention, rather than dispersed retention, should be used as it provides more micro-sites with high light levels for the same amount of overstory SDI (Bailey and Tappeiner 1998, Lieffers et al. 1999, Coates et al. 2003, Drever and Lertzman 2003) and thus uses growing space more efficiently.
 A third cohort may establish after scarification from successive stand entries in areas of the patch that are not stocked with regeneration.
-Once the main regeneration cohort reaches commercial size, the patch can be moved back to the first stage and begin the cycle again.
-If some members of the original overstory cohort are retained, a three cohort structure is likely to be achieved in the next cycle, if it is not already present.
+Once the main regeneration cohort reaches commercial size, the patch can be moved back to the first stage and the cycle can begin again.
+If some members of the original overstory cohort are retained, a three cohort structure is likely to be achieved in the next cycle if it is not already present.